 - People from culturally and linguistically diverse (CALD) communities;

-We know that for women and non-binary people to have the best possible chance of maintaining a permanent and safe home, policy, housing, and service delivery requires consideration and understanding of the specific needs of these distinct populations.
+We know that for women and gender diverse people to have the best possible chance of maintaining a permanent and safe home, policy, housing, and service delivery requires consideration and understanding of the specific needs of these distinct populations.

 Read Juno’s Submission to the Homelessness Inquiry here